bhanusdet/Java-OOPs-MCQs/README.md

-# Java Interview Prep - Complete Collection
+# SDET Interview Prep - Complete Collection

 This repository contains **comprehensive collections of tricky Java MCQs, guides, and comparisons** with detailed answers and explanations covering all major Java topics.